MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 ```

-A hashmap would do the trick, O(n, n), still ain't great but its simple and can use basic stdlib implementations of hashmap and sorting so no issues there.
+A hashmap would do the trick, O(n log n, n), still ain't great but its simple and can use basic stdlib implementations of hashmap and sorting so no issues there.
 Lets try it out and see how it goes (lets do both for the heck of it)

 <details>
     <summary>Code</summary>